|

 Yet at the same time there are poor Christians that need to be the

 recipients of this giving.
-Why

-are these Christians poor?
-Is
+Why are these Christians poor?

-Whatever the case, Paul as stated before, is interested in
+the case, as Paulstated before, is interested in equality, not riches.
+I'd

 suggest that you look around the next time you are in church, and see if